Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/lp-reference.md

 ![SSO MV](../images/sso-mv.png)

-When a member is signed in and visits a link on your loyalty program’s website to an LCP Application, your LP provides the member's profile data to the LCP and allows the Application to securely retrieve an MV delegate containing the member's information.
+When a member is signed in and visits a link on your loyalty program’s website to an LCP Application (e.g. Storefront), your LP site provides the member's profile data to the LCP and allows the Application to securely retrieve an MV delegate containing the member's information.
 Member profile data is crucial to presenting a great, personalized experience that is engaging and meets the member's needs.

-To get started with SSO integration, ensure you've consulted the [Getting Started section](http://points.github.io/Loyalty-Commerce-Platform/?doc=api-reference#getting-started) to get access to the LCP.

 To get started: